HkiPythonWorkshops/Workshops/ws2/material.md

 screen.fill((0, 100, 0))
 ```

+## Draw a flower that the snake can eat

-Next, let's load a flower from the second sprite.
+Next, let's load a flower from the second sprite sheet.
 Let's go through the same steps as for the snake:

 ```python
 plants_sheet = pygame.image.load('pygame_assets/plants.png')